-A single printed DOUBLE-SPACED copy with any and all inclusions is sufficient.
+A single printed DOUBLE-SPACED copy, approximately 8,000 word in length, with any and all inclusions is sufficient.
 Electronic copies must be in MS Word or compatible format; tables, charts or images may be inserted in the text document or be included as separate files.

 FINAL MANUSCRIPT FORMAT